 OMAHA, Neb. – Disappointed you didn't win the Powerball jackpot this weekend?
 Don't be.

-Lottery officials say the estimated $1.3 billion prize is the world's largest.
+Lottery officials say the prize has swelled to an estimated $1.3 billion — the world's largest.
 Ever.

 "Biggest jackpot in the history of the world.
 Absolutely confirmed," Texas Lottery executive director Gary Grief said.